Abhishek-3122/powerbi-socioeconomic-deprivation-analysis/README.md

 ---

+**Project Context**
+This project was completed as part of academic coursework and an internship (2024–2025) and is shared here for portfolio demonstration purposes.

+---
 ## Project Objectives
 - Analyse geographic patterns of population and deprivation
 - Compare income, employment, and education deprivation across data zones